 PIA is also great if you need to tweak your encryption and authentication settings manually.
 Sometimes, it’s worthwhile to turn data encryption off entirely to lower the CPU load and maximize its productivity.
 This ability is also handy when configuring a VPN on low-power routers, allowing you to lighten the load on the CPU and to browse the Internet from more devices at once if you don’t need to encrypt your data.

-NordVPN is currently my favourite VPN.
+NordVPN is currently my favorite VPN.
 It is fast, its number of servers is huge, it is equally efficient on all platforms and is great for torrenting and streaming.
 It frequently updates its apps, adds new features, and fixes issues quickly.